 This series brought together an array of experts, including clinicians, legal professionals, educators, policymakers, and individuals with lived experience.
 The speakers provided foundational as well as advanced content on civil commitment laws and processes, ethical considerations, and clinical practices for caring for persons with mental illness.

-The series was intended to be useful to both professional and community audiences.
+The series is intended to be useful to both professional and community audiences.

 Shadoe Jones, JD